krakenjs/jsx-pragmatic/README.md

 JSX Pragmatic
 -------------

+- Build JSX templates
-Build JSX structures, then decide at runtime which pragma you want to use to render them.
+- Decide at runtime how you want to render them
+- Easily build custom renderers - render to HTML, DOM, or anything else!

+Because JSX is pretty usefuls, even without React!

 #### Build an abstract jsx component